loadsys/CakePHP-Skeleton/README.md

 ### Templates

-As a part of the `create-project` process, a post-install script is executed that scans the new project for `*.template` files, then scans inside them for `__TOKEN__`s.
+As a part of the `create-project` process, a post-install script is executed that scans the new project for `*.template` files, then scans inside them for `{{TOKEN}}`s.
 The developer running the `create-project` command is then prompted for values for each token, and those values are written into renamed files.

-For example, if `README.md.template` includes a `__GIT_CLONE_URL__` token, the developer will be prompted to enter a value during setup.
+For example, if `README.md.template` includes a `{{GIT_CLONE_URL}}` token, the developer will be prompted to enter a value during setup.
 The value will be written back into `README.md.template` and the resulting file will replace any existing `README.md` file.

 In other words: **This** repo uses README.md and composer.json, but your **generated project** will be using filled-in copies of README.md.template and composer.json.template.
 If you want to change the default composer packages, you need to edit `composer.json.template`.